 At Timeline, we believe that historical data over 118 years is the most objective way to illustrate asset class behaviour.
 However, we understand that some users may want to test the withdrawal strategies based on their return expectation.

 Timeline enables users to test withdrawal strategies based on extensive historical data as well as Monte Carlo simulations.
-Extensive historical data takes financial planning out of a ‘theoretical’ realm into the ‘empirical’ world because it’s based on observed behaviour of asset classes.
-This frees a financial planner from having tosecond guess how asset classes are going to behave in the future.
+Extensive historical data takes financial planning out of a ‘theoretical’ realm into the ‘empirical’ world, because it’s based on observed behaviour of asset classes.
+This frees a financial planner from having to second guess how asset classes are going to perform in the future.

 For a detailed discussion of the strengths and weaknesses of historical and Monte Carlo models, please see: